 Drop isn't your money-saving app.
 It is actually a shopping app.

-When you sign up, you can choose your five favorite stores like Amazon, Target, and Starbucks.
+When you sign up, you can choose your five favorite stores like Amazon (for Amazon gift cards), Target, and Starbucks.
 Then, you hook up your debit or credit cards to the app.

 You, then, earn points automatically when the app sees that you make a purchase from those stores.